REFERENCE TITLE: tax expenditures; rates; supermajority vote

 A CONCURRENT RESOLUTION

-Proposing an amendment to the constitution of Arizona; amending article IX, constitution of arizona, by adding section 22.1; relating to tax legislation.
+Proposing an amendment to the constitution of Arizona; amending article IX, constitution of arizona, by adding section 22.1; relating to tax EXPENDITURES.

 (TEXT OF BILL BEGINS ON NEXT PAGE)